singulatron/superplatform/dapper/README.md

 Dapper runs [`Applications`](fixture/app.json) which are basically a collection of `Features`.

-`Features` are a bunch of shell/powershell `Script` for different operating systems.
+`Features` are a bunch of shell/powershell `Script`s for different operating systems.

+These `Script`s have two main parts:
+- a `Check` and
+- an `Execute` script.

+The flow goes like this:
+- A `Check` script runs.
+If it succeeds, we move on to the next dependency in the list.
+- If it fails, an `Execute` script is ran to fix the problem.
-These `Script`s have two main parts: a `Check` and an `Execute` script.
-An `Execute` script only gets executed if a `Check` fails.
-If an `Execute` returns with an exit status other than `0` Dapper exits.
-If the `Execute` succeeds, it gets re`Check`ed.
-If that succeeds, all is well.
-If not, Dapper exits.
+- If the `Execute` returns with an exit status other than `0` Dapper exits.
+- If the `Execute` script returns with a success, we call the `Check` again to make sure.
+- If the re`Check` fails, Dapper exists.
+- If the re`Check` suceeds, we move on to the next dependency in the list.

+The above describes the traversal of a Feature list, but Features also depend on each other recursively, forming a tree structure.
-An other crucial detail is that after the first `Check` fails for a `Feature`, all dependencies get checked recursively.
+When a `Check` fails for a `Feature`, all dependencies get checked recursively.

 ## Run